f5devcentral/f5-agility-labs-automation/docs/class02/module1/lab2.rst

 Return to either **BIG-IP** in Chrome and check the cluster configuration and status.
 Both units should be clustered with all onboarding objects present from the declaration.

+#.
+In the **BIGIP** console navigate to **Device Management -> Device Groups**
+   and view the device group that was created by the declaration.
+Click on the ``failoverGroup`` and verify both devices are members of the group.

+Feel free to check other objects such as Self IPs, NTP settings, user accounts, etc.